kingsleycj/updated-hotel-manegement-api/README.md

 # Hotel Room Management API

-A hotel management system that can create rooms, edit rooms, fetch a created room, fetch all created rooms, add roles, add authentication and authorization middlewares, and a validation middle ware
+A hotel management system that can create rooms, edit rooms, fetch a created room, fetch all created rooms, add roles, add authentication and authorization middlewares, and validate a user

 ## Based on the requirements requested, the following was satisfied: